If you are looking for information about the library’s locations and hours, or if you need to contact a staff member, please visit our About Us page.

 - $1.00 per color page for 11″ x 17″ papers

-Scanning and faxing services are available at both locations.
-There is no charge for either service.
-However, please be advised that faxing to international numbers is not available.
+Fax services are available at all library locations, at no cost.
+Please be advised that faxing to international numbers is not available.

 Borrow eBooks, Videos, and other Digital Library Resources